open-feature/js-sdk/packages/nest/README.md

 [OpenFeature](https://openfeature.dev) is an open specification that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.

-🧪 This is SDK is experimental.
+🧪 This SDK is experimental.

-#### Here's a basic example of how ot use the current API with flagd.
+#### Here's a basic example of how to use the current API with flagd.

 #### Registering the Nest.js SDK module in the App Module: